numenta/nupic.core-legacy/bindings/py/README.md

 Build and Install
 * Install Python 2.7 and/or 3.x
 * Download and install Boost.
 Place `BoostRoot` environment variable in path.
-* Downoad/fork the repository http://github.com/htm-community/nupic.cpp
+* Downoad/fork the repository http://github.com/htm-community/htm.cpp
 * `cd Repository`
 * `python setup.py install --user --prefix=`
 * Run C++ unit tests `cd Repository/Release/bin`  then execute `./unit_tests`
 * Run Python unit tests `cd Repository` then `python setup.py test`

-This will build the C++ nupic.core library extension package and install it in the Python you have running.
+This will build the C++ htm.core library extension package and install it in the Python you have running.

 If you run into problems due to caching of arguments in CMake, delete the folder `Repository/build` and try again.